telerik/xamarin-forms-docs/controls/autocomplete/features/autocomplete-key-features.md

 ## Search Threshold

 By default the search is triggered as soon as the user types into the input field.
-Using **SearchThreshold** you could configure AutoComplete to trigger the search after a certain number of letters is entered.
+By using **SearchThreshold** you can configure AutoComplete to trigger the search after a certain number of letters is entered.

 <snippet id='autocomplete-features-searchthreshold'/>

 ## Show/hide the SuggestionView

-With the **ShowSuggestionView** boolean property you could determine the visibility of the popup containing the search results of the AutoComplete.
+With the **ShowSuggestionView** boolean property you can determine the visibility of the popup containing the search results of the AutoComplete.

 <snippet id='autocomplete-features-suggestionview'/>